-Dual listed slash courses (4XX/5XX) are offered at both the upper-division and graduate level.
-Students wanting undergraduate credit register for the 4XX number and those wanting graduate credit register for the 5XX number.
-Undergraduate students can enroll in the 500-level course with permission from the instructor.
+Slashlisted courses are offered at both the undergraduate 400-level and graduate 500-level.
+Students wanting undergraduate credit register for the 400-level course and those wanting graduate credit register for the 500-level course.
+Undergraduate students can enroll in the 500-level course with permission from the instructor but only the 400-level course can be listed in undergraduate program requirements.
+Some graduate pathways, like the Accelerated Master’s Platform, allow 500-level courses to count towards undergraduate programs, though they cannot be formally listed in undergraduate program requirements.

-Courses bearing dual-listed numbers must provide students who are enrolled for the 500-level credit with education and training that satisfies all of the following conditions.
+Slashlisted courses must provide students who are enrolled in the 500-level course with education and training that satisfies all of the following conditions.
 Evidence of the following distinctions must be clearly stated in the syllabus:

-• The 5XX course must include graduate-level work appropriate to the field (e.g., exams, papers, projects, problem sets, responsibility for lecturing or leading discussions, etc.),
+• The 500-level course must include graduate-level work appropriate to the field (e.g., exams, papers, projects, problem sets, responsibility for lecturing or leading discussions, etc.),

-• Students enrolled for the 5XX credit must present work that is significantly more rigorous in both depth of study and methodology than students enrolled for the 4XX credit, and
+• Students enrolled in the 500-level course must present work that is significantly more rigorous in both depth of study and methodology than students enrolled in the 400-level course,

-• When making qualitative evaluations of students, the instructor must hold students enrolled for the 5XX credit to a standard higher than those enrolled for 4XX credit.
+• When making qualitative evaluations of students, the instructor must hold students enrolled in the 500-level course to a standard higher than those enrolled in 400-level course.

-In addition, curriculum proposals to create or change slash courses must clearly articulate the graduate level learning outcomes expected of students registered for the 5XX version of the course, as distinct from the outcomes expected of those registered for the 4XX version of the course.
+In addition, slashlisted courses must clearly articulate the graduate level learning outcomes expected of students in the 500-level course, as distinct from the outcomes expected of those registered in the 400-level course.

-Credits for slash courses should be the same.
+Slashlisted courses must contain the same title, credits, and course description.
 Academic units wanting to add the 500-level to a 400-level course or the 400-level to a 500-level course must submit a course proposal to the curriculum proposal system.
+Catalog Year policy applies.
+Blanket-numbered and special topics courses are not eligible for slashlisting.

 Approved By Date